isaac-sim/IsaacLab/docs/source/features/task_workflows.rst

 to implement their task through the APIs from the base class :class:`envs.DirectRLEnv`.
 For users migrating from the `IsaacGymEnvs`_ and `OmniIsaacGymEnvs`_ framework, this workflow may be more familiar.

-When defining an environment with the direct-style implementation, the user is expected to define a single class that implements the entire environment.
-The task class should inherit from the base class :class:`envs.DirectRLEnv` and is configured with a task configuration class that inherits from :class:`envs.DirectRLEnvCfg`.
-The task configuration class is used for defining task environment configuration variables, such as the number of observations and actions.
-In their task class, users are responsible for implementing the main task logics, such as setting up the scene, processing the actions, computing resets, rewards, and observations.
+When defining an environment with the direct-style implementation, we expect the user define a single class that implements the entire environment.
+The task class should inherit from the base :class:`envs.DirectRLEnv` class and should have its corresponding configuration class that inherits from :class:`envs.DirectRLEnvCfg`.
+The task class is responsible for setting up the scene, processing the actions, computing the rewards, observations, resets, and termination signals.

 .. dropdown:: Example for defining the reward function for the Cartpole task using the direct-style
     :icon: plus